 Things to think about

 All our work premises have an approved external smoking area.
 If you’re not sure where this is, ask your manager.
-Of course, if you want to smoke you’ll need to use your breaks.
+Of course, if you want to smoke or use a nicotine inhaler, you’ll need to use your breaks.

 If you need to go into the homes of customers or other colleagues for work reasons, and these aren’t smoke-free environments, you can hold your meeting in a public venue instead if you prefer and this is appropriate.

-We know that some colleagues use electronic cigarettes, also known as ‘e-cigarettes’, ‘personal vaporizers’, or ‘electronic nicotine delivery systems’.
-You’re not allowed to use these within Co-op buildings and vehicles, or outside Co-op buildings in designated “No Smoking” areas or by entrances used by customers and visitors, because they can give off an unpleasant vapour and may be a health risk to others.
-Also, using these within the workplace can look unprofessional.
+We know that some colleagues use nicotine inhalers, electronic cigarettes, also known as ‘e-cigarettes’, ‘personal vaporizers’, or ‘electronic nicotine delivery systems’.
+You’re not allowed to use or wear these around your neck within Co-op buildings and vehicles, or outside Co-op buildings in designated “No Smoking” areas or by entrances used by customers and visitors, because electronic cigarettes can give off an unpleasant vapour and may be a health risk to others.
+Also, using or wearing any of these within the workplace can look unprofessional.

 If you need further support